DeiInvictus/deiinvictus.github.io/_posts/2024-12-25-identifying-the-cults-and-heretical-sects.markdown

 ### <a name="dispensational" href="#contents">2.4 Dispensational Antinomianism</a>

 While most forms of Dispensationalism lead to antinomianism, not all forms of Dispensationalism are antinomian.
 Safe teachers will acknowledge that we are no longer under the law (Ro 6:1-2,14-15; Gal 3:23-25; Gal 5:18; Col 2:14), **but we still uphold the law (Romans 3:31)**.
-For teachers who understand the scriptures and still teach Dispensationalism without the antinomianism: Chuck Smith, Ron Rhodes, and MacArthur are safe.
+For teachers who understand the scriptures and still teach Dispensationalism without the antinomianism: Chuck Smith, Ron Rhodes, Skip Heitzig, and MacArthur are safe.

 > **Dispensational antinomianism** holds that keeping the moral law is at no stage necessary for Christians, since we live under a dispensation of grace, not of law.
 Romans 3:31 and 1 Corinthians 6:9–11 clearly show, however, that law-keeping is a continuing obligation for Christians.
 ‘I am not free from God’s law but am under Christ’s law,’ says Paul (1 Cor.
 9:21) (Packer, 2020, p.
 193).<sup>1</sup>